 Plus, as well as a pedometer and things running over Android, there are pre-installed games which can be played against other K3 owners over Bluetooth.
 The price isn't bad, either, if you're able to actually track down one of the devices.

 Read this: Omate Wherecom K3 first look

-The self proclaimed 'most advanced kids smartwatch' (and most expensive choice here) was a Kickstarter success and is now available to pre-order.
+The self proclaimed 'most advanced kids smartwatch' (and joint most expensive choice here) was a Kickstarter success and is now available to pre-order.
 It's true that it basically has everything – GPS, 3G, Wi-Fi, Bluetooth, built-in camera for video calling and Tamagotchi-style activity games via a feature called DokiPet.
 There's also a colour touchscreen (pretty standard) plus text and emoji messages and an SOS alarm for safety.

 Safety first: The best kids trackers

 This friendly kids smartwatch puts safety first, but it's also small and light at just 40g, so your kid shouldn't mind wearing it.
-Plus, thanks to an e-paper screen, the battery lasts for up to 60 hours – much longer than colour touchscreens.
+Plus, thanks to an e-paper screen, the battery lasts for up to 60 hours – much longer than colour touchscreen models.
 As well as GPS location tracking and a panic feature, hereO watches let children send messages to family members with one click.
 For ages 3 and up.

 No grown ups allowed